ling-k/MazeSolver/README.md

 Method 2 (search with specific locations) : roslaunch final_project start_full.launch

 ## Description of feature pack：
-final_project: The main package include starting launch files for the project.
+-final_project: The main package include starting launch files for the project.

-maze_gmapping: The package for the Robot 1 gmapping
-- auto_gmapping.launch: Enable both gmapping and navigation stack
+-maze_gmapping: The package for the Robot 1 gmapping -- auto_gmapping.launch: Enable both gmapping and navigation stack

-explore_lite: Automatic gmapping of robot 1
-Launch file description:
-    explore.launch :Start the auto-gmapping node, but you need to start the gmapping feature pack and navigation stack first

-fira_maze:
-    Loading simulation environment
+-fira_maze:Loading simulation environment

-maze_navigation:
-Launch file description:
+-maze_navigation:
-    maze_navigation.launch : Start the navigation stack for Robot 1, using the map that has been built amcl.launch : Start AMCL positioning function package to provide map->robot_tf1/odom coordinate transformation maze_move_base.launch: Start the navigation stack and load the parameters
+-- maze_navigation.launch : Start the navigation stack for Robot 1, using the map that has been built -- amcl.launch : Start AMCL positioning function package to provide map->robot_tf1/odom coordinate transformation -- maze_move_base.launch: Start the navigation stack and load the parameters

 nav_vel_plan:
-Launch file description:
-    gmapping_demo.launch: Start the robot2 gmapping and convert odom topic to TF gmapping.launch: Configure the parameters of slam_gmapping
+-- gmapping_demo.launch: Start the robot2 gmapping and convert odom topic to TF -- gmapping.launch: Configure the parameters of slam_gmapping
-    robot1.launch: Contains the Robot1 navigation stack launch file and the search node launch file maze_navigation.launch :Start robot2's navigation stack and load the parameters Robot2 navigates purely using the local cost map
+-- robot1.launch: Contains the Robot1 navigation stack launch file and the search node launch file -- maze_navigation.launch :Start robot2's navigation stack and load the parameters